infews/bulldog/README.md

 ## Installation

+Bulldog is released as a single HTML file, called `index.html`, that needs to live in the same directory as your `todo.txt` file.

+You will also need to set up a web server to point to this directory or configure your browser to allow AJAX requests from a `file://` URL.
+Bulldog makes an AJAX request to read in `todo.txt`

+This isn't very user-friendly at this point in time.

 ## Usage

 Bulldog is a read-only view of your tasks.
 It is not meant as a replacement for the command line interface.
 Use the CLI for operations on tasks and then view the new state in Bulldog.